 He has been on the Board of Directors of Beyond Fistula since its founding in 2012 and additionally plays an invaluable role as a fundraiser.

 Arielle Matityahu: Co-founder, At-Large Board Member

 Arielle co-founded Beyond Fistula in 2012 after family travels to the area taught them about the problem of obstetric fistulas.
 Arielle was moved by the visit and felt pulled to help these women.
-They recently graduated from high school with a particular love for science, and plan to begin college in the fall of 2018.
+A lover of science, they began studying in college in the fall of 2018.
 They are proud of how much the organization has grown since its inception, and hope that it will continue to expand and help more women.
-Arielle will soon begin college and hopes to continue serving those in need in new and creative ways.
+Arielle hopes to continue serving those in need in new and creative ways.